// Field Guide

 How much smoke does a smoke bomb produce?

-ShutterBombs produce enough smoke to fill a 10-15 foot diameter area in calm conditions.
-Dense plumes, not wispy trails.
+ShutterBombs produce enough smoke to fill a 10 to 15 foot diameter area in calm conditions.
+We provide dense plumes rather than wispy trails.
 In wind, the smoke creates a trailing stream effect rather than a static cloud.
+This makes them perfect for smoke bombs for photography where you need consistent volume.
+The sheer volume of smoke produced by our professional canisters is significantly higher than what you would find in standard novelty items, ensuring a truly impactful visual result.

 Do smoke bombs work in wind?